JamesPartaker/jamespartaker.github.io/projects/elemon.md

 Pokemon has an appeal like no other, I mean who doesn't love cute, colourful, fun animals?
 Pokemon really captured the imagination with mythology, character and story.
 There was enough mystery behind the world to make it intriguing to follow and learn about.

 Rather than just plopping down boring, predictable animals, there is a sense of excitement every time you see a new Elemon that you haven't encountered before.
 Creating a world where there is an unknown element would be much more compelling for players to explore.
 As a game designer, this gives you an opportunity to add gameplay elements that may not make sense in a world that is true to our universe.
-What if 'Elemon' that could affect the weather? or can be combined to give special powers?
+What if there were 'Elemon' that could affect the weather, or could be combined to give special powers?

 #### Social &amp; Community